Estimating QTL effects

 add = TRUE)

-Plotting Allele Effects at one Marker
+Plotting Allele Effects at One Marker

 You may also want plot the founder allele effects at the marker with the highest LOD.
 To do this, you first need to get the position of the marker from the peak list.